tsungming/hugo-web/content/about/contribute/writing-a-new-topic.md

   <tr>
     <td>Blog Post</td>
     <td>
-      A blog post is a timely article on Istio or products and technologies related to it.
+      A blog post is a timely article on Alameda or products and technologies related to it.
     </td>
   </tr>
 </table>